williamOnsare/web-widget/README.md

 # web-widget
-A react app to demo react widget
+A react app to demo web widget

 # Getting Started with Create React App